lord2800/wedding-website/pages/index.md

+# Welcome to Jeff and Nicole's Wedding Website!

 Your love and friendship have helped us become who we are.
 Together with our parents, we invite you to share our joy and support our love, as we exchange vows and celebrate our marriage.

 -Nicole and Jeff

 :)

+# About Us